By Richard Gascoigne, CEO of Solutionpath

 As we begin to see more universities take this proactive approach of using data to support student wellbeing and student progression, they will more easily be able to fulfil one of their core objectives, namely caring for the most vulnerable individuals under their care.
 The first step in achieving this, rather than invading students’ privacy or considering them part of societal groups seen to be ‘potentially vulnerable’, is committing to the collection of detailed, real-time objective engagement data that can be transparently, accurately and efficiently leveraged to support overall student mental health and student wellbeing.

-By Richard Gascoigne, CEO of Solutionpath With the increasingly sophisticated technology at all businesses’ disposure today, it’s relatively uncontroversial that universities today have more opportunities than ever before to make their processes more efficient towards student progression, achieve more visibility and consequently support student well-being and mental health in the best way they can.
-With […]
+By Richard Gascoigne, CEO of Solutionpath With the increasingly sophisticated technology at all businesses’ disposal, it’s relatively uncontroversial that universities today have more opportunities than ever before to make their processes more efficient towards student progression, achieve more visibility and consequently support student well-being and mental health in the best way they can.
+With that […]

 Fill in your details in the form to the right to access the full article.